 Each member of your household must obtain their own credit freeze.

 If you have a freeze, government agencies, law enforcement, courts, and some private companies can still have access to your credit files.
 These include companies you do business with, and those you owe money to, including collection agencies.

 Freezes for minor children

 Parents or legal guardians can place freezes on their minor child’s credit file by first creating a protected record through TransUnion, Equifax, and Experian.
-There is no fee to create it, but there is a $10 fee to place the freeze.
+There is no fee to create it.

 This type of freeze cannot be temporarily lifted as it can for an adult.
 When the child reaches age 18, he or she can delete it and decide how to protect his or her credit.